cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

       let executingAddress: string = ""
       let hostAddressesSet: set(string)

-    // Given the hostAccountSequences, retrieve the hostAccountsAddress and place them in a set of address. for seq in hostAccountSequences{
+    // Given the hostAccountIds, retrieve the hostAccountsAddress and place them in a set of address.
+    // If I pass directly the addresses retrieved in the controller chain, we may skip this. for seq in hostAccountIds{
       temp= getInterchainAccountAddress(icaOwnerAddress,seq)
       abortTransactionUnless(temp!=="", "Requesting Tx For A Non Registered Account") hostAddressesSet.add(temp)
+      temp=""
       }

     for msg in msgs{
       // TODO Include check for blacklisted message. executingAddress = msg.expectedSigner()
-      // Verify that the expectedSigner is in the set of host addresses provided for this IBC tx. abortTransactionUnless(executingAddress.isIn(hostAddressesSet), "Expected Signer Mismatch")
+      // Verify that the expectedSigner is in the set of host addresses provided for this IBC tx.
+      // Ok so basically here the idea is just to confirm that the expected signer is part of a set of the hostAccounts set passed in by the icaOwnerAddress.
+Is this enough? abortTransactionUnless(executingAddress.isIn(hostAddressesSet), "Expected Signer Mismatch")

       // ExecuteTx executes each message individually
       resultData, err = ExecuteTx(executingAddress, msg)
       if err != nil {
-        // TODO think about what happens if some msgs get executed and then one msg returns an error.
-        // Will be everything reverted automatically or shall we think about reversion? return NewErrorAcknowledgement(err)
+        // In case any of the msg in the for loop fails, everything will be reverted by returning the error ack. return NewErrorAcknowledgement(err)
       }
-      resultsData.push(resultData)
-      // clean executingAddress
-      executingAddress=""
+      // Only push result if no error is detected resultsData.push(resultData)
     }

     InterchainAccountPacketAcknowledgement ack = icaExecutePacketSuccess{resultData}

     return ack
   }